Christian Doll

 Projects

-I am currently revising my book, The Post-State State: Soverignty, Futurity, and Urban Life in South Sudan, for the University of Minnesota Press.
+I am currently revising my book, State of Becoming: Making the City and Imagining the Future in Independent South Sudan, for the University of Minnesota Press.

 I am also conducting two collaborative research projects.
 One project is a study of a small-scale money-transfer network with centers throughout northern and eastern Africa.
-The network is run by South Sudanese humanitarian professionals who aim to disrupt aid dependency by offering an alternative financial infrastructure to South Sudanese displaced by the ongoing political conflict in South Sudan.
-I use the network as a vantage point to understand the ongoing creation of communities of displaced South Sudanese and ways people generate new forms of work and exchange outside of state-driven directives and humanitarian governance.
+The network is run by South Sudanese humanitarian professionals who aim to disrupt aid dependency by offering an alternative financial infrastructure to South Sudanese displaced by recent and ongoing political conflict.
+I use the network as a vantage point to understand future-oriented action, the creation of communities of displaced South Sudanese in and around urban spaces, and the creative ways people generate new forms of work and exchange outside the confines of state-driven directives and humanitarian governance.

-The other project continues my long-standing collaboration with a Ugandan artist and art therapist I first met while working with the Peace Corps in Uganda.
+My other project is an ongoing collaboration with Okuja Vincent, a Ugandan artist and art therapist I first met while working with the Peace Corps in Uganda.
 We aim to bring together his visual representations of South Sudan and northern Uganda and his reflections on his long-term use of art therapy among youth impacted by the Lord’s Resistance Army conflict to produce a digital gallery and book.

 Graduate Advising